hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

 ## IGV

-### Selecting the mm10 reference genome
+### Select the mm10 reference genome

 Open IGV on your computer.
-The first thing we will need to use the appropriate reference genome (mm10).
-There should be a dropdown menu in the top-left of IGV, which let's you select your preferred reference genome.
+The first thing we will need to do is select the appropriate reference genome (mm10).
+There should be a dropdown menu in the top left of IGV, which lets you select your preferred reference genome.
 If your selected reference genome is already **mm10**, then you can skip the next few steps.
 Otherwise, left-click on the dropdown menu:

 <p align="center">
 <img src="../img/IGV_default_with_caption.png"  width="800">